Explore our interactive timeline to learn more about the history of Brown-Forman, and the people, brands, and events that have shaped our company.

 Michael J. Roney and Michael Todman elected to the company’s Board of Directors.

-Brown-Forman Corporation’s CEO and Board Chairman receive with the 2014 Family Enterprise Leadership award by Northwestern University, Kellogg School of Management, Center for Family Enterprise.
+Brown-Forman Corporation’s CEO and Board Chairman receive the 2014 Family Enterprise Leadership award by Northwestern University, Kellogg School of Management, Center for Family Enterprise.

-Brown family reaffirms commitment to company with the election of two fifth generation family members to the Brown-Forman Board of Directors, Stuart R. Brown and August Brown Holland.
+Brown family reaffirms commitment to company with the election of two fifth generation family members to the Brown-Forman Board of Directors, Stuart R. Brown and Augusta Brown Holland.
 Dace Brown Stubbs, the last member of the family’s fourth generation to serve on the board, elected not to stand for re-election after sixteen years of service as a director.

 The company purchases a new stave mill in Spencer, Indiana, to support the company’s increased barrel production.